-- (a) Players who have played regular Premier Cricket or Shires First, Second or Third Grade competitions in the current season or previous seasons will not be cleared to play in any Fifth Grade and/or Chappelow Cup fixtures.
-Only in exceptional circumstances will Shires 3rd Grade players be cleared to "double up".
-Clearances for players to "double up" must be sought from the SCA prior to the player participating in the match. - (b) (i) Shires Fourth Grade players are allowed to "double up" and play a Sunday match in the Fifth Grade and Chappelow Cup competitions without clearance.
-Restrictions apply See clause 6.1.4 (b)(iii) - (ii) Where a club has a Shires Fifth Grade and a Chappelow Cup side, a person is allowed to play on Saturday in one of these competitions, and again on Sunday in one of these competitions without clearance.
-Restrictions apply see clause 6.1.4 (b)(iii) - (iii) Where a player participates in a Sunday match under a restriction as described above, then that player shall not bat above number 7 in the batting order and shall not bowl until 25 overs have been completed. - (c) The opposition captain and umpire must be advised PRIOR to the toss any person who is "doubling up" from higher grades, or a player having played a Saturday Chappelow Cup game.
+- (a) (i) Shires Fourth Grade players require an SCA clearance to "double up" and play a Sunday match in the Shires Fifth Grade competition.
+Restrictions will apply See clause 6.1.4 (a)(iii) - (ii) Where a player participates in a Sunday match under a restriction as described above, then that player shall not bat above number 7 in the batting order and shall not bowl until 80% of the maximum number of overs have been completed (for clarity shall not bowl until 32 overs are completed in a full 40 over innings and pro-rated down if the maximum number of overs has to be reduced) - (b) Players who have participated in Premier Cricket and/or Shires First to Third Grade during the season shall not be allowed play in the Shires

+Fifth Grade competition unless the permission of the SCA has been granted prior to the match.

+- (c) The opposition captain and umpire must be advised PRIOR to the toss any person who is "doubling up" from higher grades.
 They shall be notated on the team list that is provided to the umpire at the toss. - (d) Players will not be eligible to double up for any Finals Series matches

-6.1.5 Protective Equipment - The Batsman
+6.1.5 Protective Equipment - The Batter